ecssiah/write-with-you/Notes.md

+# JQuery Extensions
+1. Move new story functionality to dialog box on user page
+2. Move snippet color to story page and async update
+3. Allow editing snippets from story page
+4. Add next/prev story buttons to show page
+5. Story prototype with formatting for display (i.e. Title: Subtitle)

 # Questions
 1. Method for dealing with the snippet position limits?
 2. Difference between create and build related to when the new object is placed into the parent's collection.